-Date-Sweetened Vegan Caramel Apples are a quintessential autumn treat!
-They’re covered a caramel-like sauce, dipped in crushed nuts, and then drizzled in melted chocolate.
-They’re gluten-free and oil-free.
+Homemade Date-Sweetened Vegan Caramel Apples are a quintessential autumn treat!
+They’re covered a dairy-free caramel-like sauce, dipped in crushed nuts, and then drizzled in melted chocolate.
+Enjoy them for dessert or an afternoon snack.
+This easy recipe is gluten-free and oil-free.

 I’ve said this before, and I’ll say it again: Autumn is my favorite time of year.
 Growing up, one of the things I always looked forward to during the season was caramel apples.
 I just loved biting through sweet, chewy caramel to a crisp, tart apple.

 When I was young, my mom and I would buy caramel apple kits and make the treats ourselves.
 The kits came with popsicle sticks and sheets of premade caramel that we would melt over apples.
 I remember them not tasting as good as store-bought caramel apples, but they were fun to make.

 My love for caramel apples followed me throughout my 20s as well.
 The treat would make its appearance in grocery stores in mid-September, and I would start hoarding them.
 I don’t remember the brand that made them, but they came three to a pack, and the apples covered in gooey caramel and then rolled in crushed peanuts.
 They were absolutely snack time perfection.
 If caramel apples weren’t in stock, I would buy the little tubs of caramel sauce for apple wedge dipping.

 And then, at the age of 29, I went vegan.
 Years went by had a caramel apple.
 Traditionally, caramel contains milk, so store-bought vegan caramel apples are impossible to find.
 My autumn snack of choice has become apple slices slathered in crunchy peanut butter.
 This new snack is reminiscent of my beloved caramel apples since they were covered in peanuts, but they’re not the same thing.